baden03/annual-archive/readme.txt

 = 1.4.7 =
 * added backup shortcode ‘arcpromat’ incase of shortcode conflict with ‘archives’
-* fully tested with WordPres 4.5
+* fully tested with WordPress 4.5
+* fully supports WordPress Language Packs, no longer ships with all languages

 = 1.4.6 =
 * corrected spelling errors